Hadith vs. Qur'anic Logic:

 (5:101).

-other streams of wahi existed, this restriction would be
+If other guiding streams of wahi existed, this

 "...He has revealed to me this